-- Ensure that the name of the store and login match the owner of the storefront so it is deployed on the proper store.
+- 2. Verify that the store name and email match the owner of the storefront.

-- 7. IMPORTANT: If you are elevating the store from Test Mode to Production calls and changing the key, merchant must type in iU44RWxeik before you click save.
-There is a bug in the Shopify UI that does not resubmit this code and so you will not have this Secret Key saved if you click "Save".
-Otherwise final orders are not created in production after our flow completes.
+When changing the store from test mode to production, you must enter the iU44RWxeik key before you save.
+There is a bug in the Shopify UI that does not resubmit this code and final orders will not be created in production.

-- 9. Scroll to the bottom, click on Create webhook.
+- 10. Scroll to the bottom and select Create webhook.

 - The Add a webhook dialog box displays.